 Owls are considered to be mysterious creatures and their gaze can be creepy at times.
 There is some depth to their appearance, although it is peaceful and calm.
 These are profound creatures.
 It symbolizes many things.
 They are also stated to be nocturnal animals.
 However, you may be fortunate enough to encounter them in daylight.
 If so, you may want to know what it means.

 The day here represents light, which again resonates with hope, justice, and goodness.
 If you come across one during the day, then chances are you may have an enlightening experience soon.
 You can feel full of hope and awakening.
 What you may experience is likely to impact your life immensely.
 You can witness drastic transformation in yourself, especially your motivations, outlook, and mindset.

 The owl probably ushers in wisdom.
 It can also be seen as a guardian angel or perhaps a higher being.
 However such discoveries happen quite rarely and everything surrounding it is surreal and special.

-But getting blessed with knowledge, foresight, and enlightenment does not take place merely for fulfilment and self-gratification.
+But getting blessed with knowledge, foresight, and enlightenment does not take place merely for fulfillment and self-gratification.
 You will require them to achieve the greater good.
 There is no need to worry since you are not expected to change this world.
-Rather, the gift received is to be used to bring hope and delight among those surrounding you.
+Rather, the gift received is to be used to bring hope and delight to those surrounding you.